Shaaali/identity-apps/docs/guides/authentication/conditional-auth/add-authentications-based-on-api-calls.md

 7. Once you click on the key icon a drop down will be displayed with options to:
     - Add an existing secret onto the script
         - Click on the secret you wish to add to your script and it will be added to the location specified by your cursor.
-    - Create a new secret on the console
+    - Create a new secret on the console:
         1. Click **Create a new secret** from the drop-down menu.

         2. Enter the following details: